What Is Integrated Care

 The UK Government website states that:

-good integrated care can reduce: confusion, repetition, delay, duplication and gaps in service delivery, people getting lost in the system.
+"Good integrated care can reduce: confusion, repetition, delay, duplication and gaps in service delivery, people getting lost in the system. "

 The patient experience is paramount to healthcare.
 Those in need of help are the highest of priorities, and with integrated care you can provide more help to more people, all at a quicker rate, and save money in the process by being proactive with care.
 There’s less repetition, and more confidence that you’re being treated by people who are alert to your needs and concerns.

 Care workers do an essential job, and their work is often challenging, but it can be difficult being a patient too.
 Not knowing what the problem is with your health can be scary and emotionally draining.
 It’s important that healthcare accounts for these concerns and reassures people that their wellbeing is a priority.
 Integrated care can achieve all of this by allowing for overlapping treatment.
-Clinical teams can work together much faster, all the data and clinical notes needed are readily available, and transferring a patient from one department to another is simple to organise.
-It saves staff time and patients from worrying – two very big wins.

-Barriers to integrated care
+Barriers to Integrated Care

 Integrated care is a challenge.
 This style of care is not a natural development, because each department or service has a role to perform.
 They exist to be specialists.
 The challenge then is uniting these specialists to collaborate.

 One of the biggest barriers to integrated care is limited understanding within smaller organisations.
-Integrated care as official government policy is new.
+Integrated care as official government policy is relatively new.
 Smaller care providers may not know what their place is within an integrated care system, or what their role is exactly.

 Larger organisations, not used to collaborating with other care groups, may also be complacent about committing to the new integrated care system given the additional work required in establishing such partnerships.